Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Technical preliminaries

 \begin{definition} A face is a cycle made of an alternative sequence of dashed and solid edges.
 A face can be closed or open.
 The length of a face is equal to the number of dashed edges involved along its boundary. \end{definition} The concepts of closed and open faces are illustrated in Figure \ref{FeynmanDiag} by the red and blue paths, respectively.
-Closed faces are especially relevant for power counting.
-Indeed, each cycle is nothing but a sum over a path involving the product of propagators, which are diagonal in the basis $u^{(\mu)}$.
-Hence, a given face $f$ with length $n$ involves the contribution:
+Closed faces are particularly relevant for power counting.
+Indeed, each cycle is essentially a sum over a path involving a product of propagators, which are diagonal in the basis $u^{(\mu)}$.
+Consequently, a given face $f$ of length $n$ contributes as follows:

-and then shares a global factor $N$.
-Then, considering some Feynman graph $\mathcal{G}$, denoting as $V_{2s}$ the number of vertices of valence $2s$ and $F$ the number of faces, the corresponding Feynman amplitude scale as:
+and then contributes a global factor $N$.
+Considering a given Feynman graph $\mathcal{G}$, with $V_{2s}$ denoting the number of vertices of valence $2s$ and $F$ the number of faces, the corresponding Feynman amplitude scales as:

-The leading order (LO) graphs, in the large $N$ limit, are then those that maximize the number of faces, keeping fixed the number of vertex, and taking into account all the constraints imposed by the external dashed edges.
-For the quartic theory, the structure of these LO graphs is more transparent using the \textit{loop vertex representation} (LVR) \cite{rivasseau2018loop,Lahochebeyond,lahoche2023functional,rivasseau2010loop,gurau2015multiscale}.
-In those representations, vertices look like edges and vertices as closed loops; and LO diagrams are trees.
+In the large-$N$ limit, the leading-order (LO) graphs are those that maximize the number of faces for a fixed number of vertices, while satisfying all constraints imposed by the external dashed edges.
+For the quartic theory, the structure of these LO graphs is more transparent when using the \textit{loop vertex representation} (LVR) \cite{rivasseau2018loop, Lahochebeyond, lahoche2023functional, rivasseau2010loop, gurau2015multiscale}.
+In these representations, vertices are effectively mapped to edges, and edges to closed loops; consequently, the LO diagrams become trees.

 To conclude, let us recall the main results obtained in our previous work for $p=3$ \cite{lahoche2024largetimeeffectivekinetics}.
-The self-energy is diagonal in the basis $\{u^{(\mu)}\}$, and in the large $N$ limit, the diagonal elements $\gamma(\omega)$ depend only on the external frequency $\omega$.
-Hence, focusing on a deterministic quartic potential, we get:
+The self-energy is diagonal in the basis $\{u^{(\mu)}\}$, and in the large-$N$ limit, the diagonal elements $\gamma(\omega)$ depend only on the external frequency $\omega$.
+Focusing on a deterministic quartic potential, we obtain:

 which can be generalized for higher order local potential \cite{ZinnJustinReview}.
 Here, $G_k(\omega,p_\mu,p_\mu,\alpha)$ is the effective propagator (including regulator):

 Another relevant quantity is the 1PI $2$-point correlation between replica: